[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Click the image for a detailed view.

-Using the UNICHAR function requires you to know the Unicode of each superscript character.
-If the superscript contains multiple characters, you have to insert multiple UNICHAR functions.
-To get rid of these issues, we create a custom VBA function that generates superscripts for frequently used superscript characters.
-Follow the steps below to learn more about this.
+Using the UNICHAR function requires knowledge of the Unicode of each superscript character.
+If the superscript contains multiple characters, we have to insert multiple UNICHAR functions.
+To simplify this process, we can create a custom VBA function that generates superscripts for frequently used superscript characters.

 VBA Code to Create a Custom Function to Fix Superscript Not Working in Excel